 Getting super-intentional about what goals can *best* set your team up for success can make a huge difference for morale, engagement, and outcomes.
 Especially on remote and hybrid teams, metrics keep teammates aligned and create a north star to work towards.
 In this article, we’ll break down examples of marketing objectives used by highly effective teams.
 Let’s dive in.

 Having numbers to hit helps us drive outcomes, rally the team, and show impact to stakeholders.
-Measurable marketing objectives keep us aligned and give us a north star to work towards, especially when we’re remote or hybrid.
-They help inform a successful marketing strategy that everyone can work towards together.
-But not all marketing objectives are created equal.
+Metrics keep us aligned and give us a north star to work towards, especially when we’re remote or hybrid.
+But it’s not just about having goals—it’s about committing to the right ones.

-Here are some marketing objectives examples to get your team started.
+Let's break down some examples of marketing objectives to get your team started.

 Customer acquisition cost is a common marketing objective that looks at the total sales and marketing spend required to gain a new customer for your business.
 This includes everything from marketing department salaries and general overhead to the technology your team uses, advertising expenses, and more.
 To calculate customer acquisition cost, first decide on a time frame to measure (year, quarter, or month).
 Then, divide the cost of your marketing and sales efforts by the number of customers those efforts acquired during that time period.

 Customer acquisition cost = Cost of marketing + sales efforts / Total customers acquired

 The marketing-originated customer ratio shows what percentage of your new business is driven or influenced by marketing.
 To calculate it, take all of your business’s new customers over a given time period and look at what percentage of customers started out as a lead generated by marketing.